abirpy/Python-Projects/README.md

 # Python-Projects
-This repo contains many small python projects
+This repository contains the source code of some popular desktop games built with python